Quantum geometry of moduli spaces of local systems and representation theory: Basic constructions

+1mm \item For any colored decorated surface $\bS$ the moduli spaces ${\mathscr A}_{\G', \bS}$ and ${\mathscr P}_{\G, \bS}$ are dual to each other.
+In particular Theorem \ref{MTHa} is valid for any such $\bS$.
+For example, the pair $({\mathscr A}_{\G', \bS}, {\mathscr P}_{\G, \bS})$ gives rise to a cluster ensemble.
+The proof for general $\bS$ is reduced to Theorem \ref{MTHa}.
+Indeed, the boundary intervals carry frozen variables; dropping them reduces the clusters, but does not affect the mutations we use.

-3. The best way to picture a decorated surface $\bS$ is to use the {\it open string format}.
-Namely, we expand special points to {\it black boundary intervals}, call the intervals between them {\it white boundary intervals}, and expand punctures to {\it black boundary components}.
-Then a boundary component is either a polygon with black and white sides, or a black circle.
-The black and white boundary is used as follows:
+1mm\item The better way to picture a colored decorated surface $\bS$ is the {\it open string format}.
+We expand special points to {\it black boundary intervals}, call the colored intervals between them {\it red boundary intervals}, the non-colored boundary intervals just {\it boundary intervals}, and expand punctures to {\it black boundary circles}.
+Then a boundary component is either a polygon with black/red/non-colored sides, or a black circle.
+The boundary is used as follows:

 \begin{itemize}